Butch Jones: Alabama

 After his termination at the University of Tennessee, Jones was hired by the University of Alabama to be an offensive analyst for the football team.

 On December 10, 2018, Jones agreed to join the Maryland Terrapins under new head football coach Mike Locksley, as associate head coach and tight ends coach.
 In mid-January 2019, it was reported that Jones would remain at Alabama.
 Jones became the special assistant to the head coach in February 2020.

 Arkansas State

 On December 12, 2020, Jones was hired to become the 34th head coach at Arkansas State University, replacing Blake Anderson, who left Arkansas State to become the head coach at Utah State University.
 In the 2021 season, Jones went 2–10.
 The two wins for the Red Wolves marked the fewest in a single season since 2001.
 In the 2022 season, Jones led the team to a 3–9 mark.
 In the 2023 season, Jones led the team to a 6–6 regular season mark and a berth in the Camellia Bowl.
 The Red Wolves lost to Northern Illinois 21–19 in the bowl game.
 In the 2024 season, he led the team to a 7–5 regular season mark.
 He led the team to a 38–31 win over Bowling Green in the 68 Ventures Bowl.
+In the 2025 season, he led the Red Wolves to a 6–6 regular season record.
+Arkansas State defeated Missouri State 34–28 in the Xbox Bowl.